position-pal/Documentation/content/docs/5-implementation/0-common.md

 }
 ```

-Note that the ReST API Gateway is implemented using the [Level 2 of the Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html), **not** including the HATEOAS constraint.

 ## Shared Kernel

 The shared kernel is a foundational component of the Position Pal project that contains common domain models and their presentation capabilities.
 It serves as a contract between different services within the system.